tomdee/calico-docker-prototype/L2RoutedPrototype.md

     Again, these should restart on failure.

 3. If you have rebooted your hosts, then some configuration gets lost.
-Rerun the instructions from [here](#restart) to make sure that they are all in a good state.
+Rerun the instructions from section 5 [here](#restart) to make sure that they are all in a good state.

-4. Did you do all of the IP addresses and hostnames correctly in the various files?
-It's worth rechecking all of the steps in [the whole setup section](#setup) again.
+4. If you are seeing containers restarting with logs complaining about failure to connect or missing hearbeats, you may well have got some of the IP addresses and hostnames wrong in the various files.
+If so, it's worth rechecking all of the steps in [the whole setup section](#setup) again.

 ### Logging and diagnostics

-* Logs from Felix and the ACL Manager are in `/var/log/calico/`.
+* Logs from Felix and the ACL Manager are in `/var/log/calico`, named `felix.log` and `acl_manager.log`. *Note that these logs are very verbose because we are polling for a total resync over and over.*

-* The plugin logs are also in `/var/log/calico/`.
+* The plugin logs are also in `/var/log/calico`, named `plugin_ep.log` and `plugin_net.log`.

 * BIRD has its own logging too, and logs are sent to `/var/log/bird`.